jozefg/blog/posts/2014-05-05-i-used-c-correctly.markdown

 All this does is initialize `stack_frames` and call `scm_apply`.
 We can modify the codegen so that the `main` function is passed to `scm_init`.
-We know that this main function will take no arguments in `scheme2c` for reasons that aren't entirely relevant to this post.
+We know that this main function will take no arguments in `c_of_scheme` for reasons that aren't entirely relevant to this post.

 OK, so now is the magic and like all good C magic, it starts by including `setjmp`.